GreaterGoodCorp/FocusEnabler/README.md

 > Notes:
 >
 > * The domain will be ignored if its syntax is invalid.
 >
+> * Do not run this command as `root` (or Administrator, for Windows).
+An error will occur when attempting to do so.
+>
 > * `FocusEnabler` will remember any blacklisted domain names, even after rebooting.
 >